dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 Between these extremes exist intermediate patterns where internal services rely on simplified identity representations issued or transformed by upstream services but without cryptographic protections, requiring implicit trust between services.

-Each pattern involves trade-offs between implementation complexity, security, trust, and operational overhead.
+Each pattern involves trade-offs between implementation complexity, security, trust, privacy and operational overhead.
 Choosing the appropriate identity propagation approach depends on the system’s security posture, scalability requirements, and the desired level of trust between internal components.

 Understanding these trade-offs in concrete terms requires examining how identity propagation is commonly implemented in practice.
 The following sections describe representative patterns along this spectrum, highlighting their characteristics, benefits, and limitations.